adrianwyatt/azure-ai-cyberdeck/README.md

    ```
 1. Set your Azure service keys, endpoints, and regions.
    > You may set alternatively your endpoints and regions in the `configuration.json` file.

-     **Never store your keys in this file or any file in a repository.** If you accidentally expose an Azure service key, you should invalidate the exposed key by regenerating them on the `Keys and Endpoint` page of your resource.
+   > **Never store your keys in this file or any file in a repository.** If you accidentally expose an Azure service key, invalidate the exposed key by regenerating them on the `Keys and Endpoint` page of your resource.
    ```bash
    cd ~/azure-cog-cyberdeck/src/cogdeck
    dotnet user-secrets set "AzureAiServices:Key" "{Your AI Services key}"